JunichiroKohari/django-pl/README.md

 ### install to develop

-1. check out
+1. Check out
-2. install modules with the following steps
+2. Install modules with the following steps

 ```bash
 $ cd booklist